sxxfuture/filfi/README.md

 1. Browse Debit Contracts
 Login to Filfil's DApp using your personal wallet to view the details of debit and credit contracts issued by the borrower.
 2. Put in fil
-Sign your personal wallet to invest fil into the smart contract.
+Sign your personal wallet to invest FIL into the smart contract.
 3. View assets at any time
 Log in to Filfil's DApp using your personal wallet to view the status of your assets at any time.
 4. When a lender makes a repayment, the assets are automatically transferred to the designated account